Questions & Answers

 Yes, if you have good fat/powder skis and are traveling by car, you can bring your own skis.
+But, leave your poles at home — we will supply guests with powder ski poles.
 Otherwise, Mustang has a huge selection of high-performance powder ski rentals.
-With many airlines now charging to bring skis on a flight, it makes sense to leave your skis at home and use some of ours that were built to ski in deep-powder.
+With many airlines now charging to bring skis on a flight, it makes sense to leave your skis at home and use some of ours that were built to ski in deep powder.

 Due to lack of demand, we no longer offer snowboard/splitboard rentals at the lodge.
 Instead, we have chosen to partner with Revelstoke Powder Rentals, based out of Revelstoke, BC for all of your snowboard/ splitboard needs.
 They offer a great selection of boards, and we can coordinate with them to get your rental gear to and from the lodge for you, if need be.

 - Keep it simple and pack light!
 Guests are limited to 35 lbs of luggage, including your ski/snowboard boots, in order to comply with safety requirements of helicopter transfers.
 No exceptions.

 - Please be sure to pack your things in a soft duffel-style bag; skis should be kept loose (i.e. no stiff luggage or ski bags).